 → The washing image is previewed in the Import JEAN File window.

 - Refer to the table below and import JEAN file by clicking the desired option.

 Option Description Apply All

-identifies the face of the pattern automatically, then all washing images of JEAN file are applied.
+Automatically identifies the face of the pattern and all washing images of JEAN file are applied.